oivalian/Melbourne-Housing-Prices/README.md

 Predict Melbourne house prices based on data from 2016 sales.

 > [!CAUTION]
->  This model will not predict current housing prices and is only relevant to data from Jan 2016.
+>  This model will not predict current housing prices and is only relevant to data from October 2018.

 ## Information

 This is my first machine learning model using a Gradient Boosting Regressor.
-It predicts Melbourne housing prices based on data from 2016.
+It predicts Melbourne housing prices based on data from 2018.
 The baseline of this model was included in Oliver Theobald's [_Machine Learning For Absolute Beginners(Third Edition)_](https://www.amazon.com.au/Machine-Learning-Absolute-Beginners-Introduction-ebook/dp/B08RWBSKQB) Though validation has been carried out using different techniques and hyperparameters have been selected based on grid search _best params_.

 Though this model is accurate enough, it needs ALOT more work.
 I intend to make one based on Sydney's current market next.